As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 However, there is a special type of small irregular form cavity found in coarse-grained igneous rocks pegmatites.

-Miarolitic cavities are formed as a result of a dramatic change of pressure.
-When pressure decrease, dissolved gas from magma can create big bubbles of irregular shape.
+Miarolitic cavities are formed as a result of a dramatic change in pressure.
+When the pressure decreases, dissolved gas from magma can create big bubbles of irregular shape.
 These cavities are called miarolitic.

-TIP: Ocean and seas are full of interesting rocks.
+TIP: Oceans and seas are full of interesting rocks.
 Do you know which rocks are most often found in the oceans?
 Find out more in the article below:

 Presence of Holes in Igneous (Volcanic) Rocks

 Igneous volcanic rocks have holes that were formed simultaneously with the solidification of lava.
 These holes are a part of the rock texture.
 Sometimes holes are big enough to create geodes – beautiful geological formations lined with crystals of amethyst.